fondlez/SimpleAutoDelete/README.md

 ## What is it

-SimpleAutoDelete is a lightweight and minimal list based addon for World of Warcraft (supported clients 1.12.1 and 2.4.3) to automatically delete unwanted items.
+SimpleAutoDelete is a lightweight and minimal list based addon for World of Warcraft (tested clients 1.12.1, 2.4.3, 3.3.5a) to automatically delete unwanted items.

 ## How to install